keymanapp/help.keyman.com/developer/18.0/reference/api/kmc-ldml.ldmlkeyboardcompiler.write.md

 Write artifacts from a successful compile to disk, via callbacks methods.
 The artifacts written may include:

-- .kmx file - binary keyboard used by Keyman on desktop platforms - .kvk file - binary on screen keyboard used by Keyman on desktop platforms - .js file - Javascript keyboard for web and touch platforms
+- .kmx file - binary keyboard used by Keyman on desktop platforms - .kvk file - binary on screen keyboard used by Keyman on desktop platforms

 **Signature:**